ichatz/wiseml/README.md

 			<version>1.1-SNAPSHOT</version>
 		</dependency>

-Add the following repositories to your pom.xml:
+Add the following repositories to your pom.xml

 	<repositories>
 		<repository>